 The hottest temperature ever recorded on Earth was in Death Valley on July 10, 1913.
 It was 134°(F).
 July is also historically the hottest month in Death Valley, with an average temperature of 116°(F).

 Between May and September, temperatures will almost certainly get at or above triple digital for highs.
 From June through August, nighttime temperatures won’t get out of the 80s.

-THE HEAT IS ON: Heat records aren’t just for the turn of the last century.
-The world record Earth’s hottest temperature in September happened in July 2022, in Death Valley, peaking at 134° F. In more modern times, July 9, 2021, saw 130° F.
+THE HEAT IS ON: The world record for Earth’s hottest temperature in September happened in July 1912, in Death Valley, peaking at 134° F. In more modern times, July 9, 2021, saw 130° F.

-While some tourists actually seek out being in the “hottest place in the hottest month,” it’s strongly discouraged.
+While some tourists seek to be in the “hottest place in the hottest month,” it’s strongly discouraged.
 The park rangers won’t stop you, but the power of nature might.
 Strongly reconsider any trip between June and September.

 The single greatest risk in Death Valley happens before you’re even exposed to the elements.
 The National Park Service tells me that single-car accidents are by far the leading cause of death in the park.

 Why Is Death Valley So Hot?